 This is one of the most recognizable modern buildings in London.
 Londoners have a lot of opinions on the design of this building.

-A Victorian covered market in the heart of the City of London, its ornate painted ironwork and arched ceiling creating one of the most photogenic interiors in the city.
-Filming location for Diagon Alley in the Harry Potter films, though it looks better without the props.
+Leadenhall Market is a Victorian covered market in the heart of the City of London.
+Its ornate painted ironwork and arched ceiling create one of the most photogenic interiors in the city.
+It was a filming location for Diagon Alley in the Harry Potter films, though it photographs better without the props.
+The surrounding streets of the City, with the Lloyd's Building and the Gherkin within a five-minute walk, give you the full spectrum of London's architectural range: Victorian glass and iron, 1980s High-Tech, and 21st-century towers all competing for the same sky.

-📷 Pro Tip: Come on a Saturday or early Sunday when the City is quiet and the market is nearly empty.
-The ceiling is the photograph — a 16–24mm pointing straight up through the painted ironwork captures the full geometry.
-The colored panels and symmetrical arches photograph well from the market's central intersection point.
+📷 Pro Tip: Come on a Saturday or early Sunday when the City is quiet, and the market is nearly empty.
+The ceiling is the photograph: a 16-24mm lens pointing straight up through the painted ironwork captures the full geometry.
+The colored panels and symmetrical arches photograph best from the market's central intersection point.
+For the Lloyd's Building (Richard Rogers, 1986), photograph it at dusk when its exterior pipes and ducts are illuminated from below: a 24-50mm from across Lime Street gives you the full elevation.
+The Gherkin photographs best from directly below, shooting straight up with a 16mm to capture the spiraling geometric grid against the sky.

-Best time: Saturday or Sunday morning for empty streets and clean compositions.
+Best time: Saturday or Sunday morning for empty streets.
+Dusk for the Lloyd's illumination.
+Access: free.

 Millennium Bridge